kumar-yogesh08/TransitSync/ReadMe.md

 ## 🚀 What Makes TransitSync Different?

 This is **not Ola or Uber**.
 It doesn't work on the **"pick up from anywhere"** model.
-Instead, it works on **established public transport routes**, dynamically updated by drivers or transport authorities through **Route Registration**.
+Instead, it works on **established public transport routes**, dynamically updated by drivers or transport authorities through **Route Registration** bounding passengers and drivers to fixed registered routes.

 📁 Refer to:
 - [Route Registration (Driver App)](./FieldTest&UI/DriverEnd_Application_TransitSyncDriver.png)